This article is part one of a three-part series on 20 Pull-ups for Women:

 *Pausing negatives: 1-2 reps -- for as long as you can.

 Do this every time you walk past a pull-up bar, multiple times during the day.

-- Do this pull-up progression program 4-5 days a week until you get your first pull-up.
-Rest 2 days per week of your choice.
+Do this pull-up progression program 4-5 days a week until you get your first pull-up.
+Rest two days per week of your choice.

-- Loss of body fat (if you have body fat to lose) will also assist in your pull-up abilities – consider diet, full-body exercise, and cardio (anaerobic is especially helpful) to further aid in the attainment of your first pull-up.
+Losing body fat (if you have body fat to lose) also will assist in your pull-up abilities.
+Consider diet, full-body exercise and cardio (anaerobic is especially helpful) to aid further in the attainment of your first pull-up.